-RF.K.1, RF.K.1a, RF.K.1c, RF.K.3, RF.K.3a, RF.K.3b, RF.K.3c
+RF.K.1, RF.K.1a, RF.K.3, RF.K.3a, RF.K.3b, RF.K.3c

-1. Opening (3-5 minutes)
+- 1. Opening (3-5 minutes)

-- A. Engagement Text Read-aloud: "Josh Takes a Bath"
+- A. Engagement Text Read-aloud: "Josh and Chip at the Farm"

 - 2. Work Time (10 minutes)

 - A. Comprehension Conversation (optional)

 - B. Decodable Reader: Partner Search and Read

-- 3. Closing and Assessment (2 minutes)
+3. Closing and Assessment (2 minutes)

-- A. Reflecting on Learning

-- 4. Differentiated Small Group Instruction and Rotations (40-45 minutes)
+- A. Reflecting on Learning - 4.
+Differentiated Small Group Instruction and Rotations (40-45 minutes)

-- I can retell events from the story "Josh Takes a Bath." - Using evidence from the text, I can answer questions about the story "Josh Takes a Bath." - I can read the decodable text "Josh Takes a Bath."
-(RF.K.1, RF.K.3)
+- I can retell events from the story "Josh and Chip at the Farm." - Using evidence from the text, I can answer questions about the story "Josh and Chip at the Farm." (optional) - I can read the decodable text "Josh and Chip at the Farm."
+(RF.K.3)

-- Observe students during Work Time. - Determine whether they can independently find a given letter or word. - Also determine whether they can segment consonant and vowel sounds within words, and identify familiar sounds in or automatically read high-frequency words. - Record students' progress on the Snapshot Assessment.
+- Observe students during Work Time. - Determine whether they can independently find a given letter or word. - Also determine whether they can segment consonant and vowel sounds within words and identify familiar sounds in or automatically read high-frequency words. - Record students' progress on the Snapshot Assessment.